 Where to Stay?

 The Symphony Hotel is one of my favorite hotels in the United States, not just in Cincinnati.
-It’s the perfect choice for your One Day in Cincinnati itinerary.
+It’s the perfect choice for your one day in Cincinnati itinerary.
 The rooms are adorable, and the amenities are amazing.
 You get everything from breakfast made to order to complimentary chocolate in the room.
 Plus the restaurant with dinner and live music is fantastic.
-You could almost spend your entire One Day in Cincinnati itinerary in the hotel.

 One Day in Cincinnati Itinerary